 You may be asking: What can I do at home if I have been diagnosed with COVID-19?
 Most people get a mild to moderate illness that does not require a hospital visit or any medications.
-If you or someone you know have been diagnosed with COVID-19, read below for guidance on how to care for yourself or a loved one.
+If you or someone you know has been diagnosed with COVID-19, read below for guidance on how to care for yourself or a loved one.

 Stay in Touch with Your Primary Care Provider

-Call and follow-up with your primary care provider through a video visit within 24 to 48 hours after you have been notified of the positive COVID-19 diagnosis.
+Call and follow up with your primary care provider through a video visit within 24 to 48 hours after you have been notified of the positive COVID-19 diagnosis.
 Do not go directly to your doctor’s office without calling them.

 Separate Yourself from Others

 Stay in a separate room with your own bathroom.

 Monoclonal Antibody Therapy is a treatment that mimics your body’s response to COVID-19, which can help boost your immune system.
 This treatment limits the spread and prevents your symptoms from progressing.
 Talk to your doctor to see if you are a candidate for this treatment.